angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_images_files.md

 ## When to use HTML versus *data-render-src*
 When trying to decide between putting HTML directly onto the OneNote page instead of using the **data-render-src** attribute, consider the following:

-- Complex HTML is probably best sent to the rendering engine via **data-render-src**, rather than attempting to modify the HTML to fit into what the OneNote API can accept.
+- Complex HTML is probably best sent to the rendering engine via **data-render-src**, rather than attempting to modify the HTML to fit into what Microsoft Graph can accept.
 This is also true when your HTML includes tags that aren't supported supported.

 - Accurate page rendering to preserve the layout and look of the page is probably best done with the rendering engine via **data-render-src**.